 All of our Mysore-style classes are suitable for complete beginners.

 We do appreciate, however, that you might not want to walk into a class where everyone else knows what they’re doing.
-So we offer a 1 hour introductory class every Monday evening.
+So we offer a 1-hour introductory class on Monday evenings.

 This class can give you a chance to learn the basics and to gain some confidence before attending the Mysore-style classes.